initc3/ic3-website/content/events/eth-bootcamp/BlockchainCamp2023.md

 </div>

-Join us for the 8th Annual IC3 Blockchain Summer Camp!
+Join us for the 8th Annual IC3 Blockchain Camp!
 This 7-day experience will be hosted for the first time on the Cornell Tech Campus on Roosevelt Island, New York City, NY.
 Our Camp technical committee of Surya Bakshi, Haaroon Yousaf, Lorenz Breidenbach, and Patrick McCorry is preparing another immersive coding and learning experience.

 In addition to tech talks, panels and projects, we are planning social activities, games, birds-of-a-feather discussions, and more.
 Topics will include DeFi, DAO, cryptography, Metaverse, NFTs, gaming and more!